 Often a full relapse requires another round of detox and addiction treatment to get back up off the ground.
 That’s why it can be such a blow to a person’s resolve and self-confidence.
 A relapse means you’ve hit bottom again and have to start the grueling process all over again.
 Many addicts tragically take their own lives shortly after a relapse because the weight and gravity of its implications is too much for them to stand.
 While it’s terrible when all your hard work seems to slip away in a moment (or several moments) of weakness, please remember that it’s never too late.

 Always get back up.

-When you’re in the midst of a guilt-ridden relapse and you’re staring down the reality of what comes next (drug addiction treatment and early recovery), remember what it took for you to seek out treatment the first time.
-Courage and a desire to lead a better, more fulfilling life are always good motivators to get back on your feet and continue fighting against the never ending barrage of cravings and psychological triggers.
+When you’re in the midst of a guilt-ridden relapse and you’re staring down the reality of what comes next (drug addiction treatment and early recovery), remember what it took for you to seek out the treatment the first time.
+Courage and a desire to lead a better, more fulfilling life are always good motivators to get back on your feet and continue fighting against the never-ending barrage of cravings and psychological triggers.
 You must remember the core goals and values that drive your desire to get clean and don’t let the slip-ups bring you to a full stop.

 Sometimes it takes several battles and a few casualties to win a war.
 It’s not always over with the first victory.
 Maintain a steady conviction, like so many recovered addicts before you, that you will beat this thing no matter what it takes.

 The good news is that your treatment and recovery will be easier after the relapse than it was the first time you got clean.
 Each time will get easier because you aren’t fighting a long-term habit.
 This time, you’re getting back onto the path of recovery, one that you were already walking and one on which you already made significant progress.
 You don’t really start back at zero.
 You’re always one step closer toward long-term sobriety and full recovery.